Frequently Asked Questions (FAQs)

 How can I get treasurer trained?

 Treasure training will be offerred at Fall Summit and one other time in the Fall semester.
 It will also be offered at least twice in the Spring semester.
-Information about when and where these trainings are will be posted in the Canvas page and SAIL newsletter.
+Information about when and where these trainings are will be posted in the SAIL newsletter.

 Treasurer training expires yearly but does include a grace period to help clubs and orgs make purchases during the beginning of the new academic year.
 The grace period ends September 30th – after this date you must be trained again.
 SAIL is in charge of scheduling Treasurer trainings.